 1. Being Comfortable With Myself

-It is a society norm for alcohol to take an acceptable precedent in our lives.
+It is a societal norm for alcohol to take an acceptable precedent in our lives.
 Every weekend, it’s okay to get totally wasted.
-As long as you’re 21 - 34 years of age, have no kids, and have a stable job, no one will bat an eye.
+As long as you’re 21 - 34 years of age, have no kids and have a stable job, no one will bat an eye.
 Heck, they’ll even ask for details about your escapades.

 Personally, I’ve always hated parties.
 I don’t like big groups and so I would drink to feel “comfortable.”
 I would drink, so people thought, naturally, I enjoyed drinking and being out at awkward and shallow gatherings.
 But, the truth is, I hated it.